mingzheli814/MDLAT/README.md

 # MDLAT
-The code for MDLAT.
+The code for Mutual Diverse-Label Adversarial Training.

-l2 stands for 2-norm adversarial training.
+L2 stands for 2-norm adversarial training.

-linf stands for infty-norm adversarial training.
+Linf stands for infty-norm adversarial training.

-mart stands for the combination of MDLAT and mart.
+Mart stands for the combination of MDLAT and mart.